Green Grants Guidelines

 - IMPACT MEASUREMENT PLAN - You must include a plan for measuring the effect(s) of your project in relation to the sustainability problem(s) your project addresses.
 You must also assess your project’s environmental impact and indicating what measures you’ll be taking to minimize it.

 - SUPPORTING MATERIAL AND RESEARCH FOR IMMEDIATE START - You should have already thoroughly researched your project so that if it is awarded, you can begin immediately.
 IF your project is contingent on having permission to collaborate with another entity, you must include a letter of support from affiliated departments or institutions.
-E.g. If I want to install solar panels atop the Third North Residence Hall, I need to include a letter of support from the appropriate Third North personnel indicating that I will be able to carry out my project and that the building is suitable for having such fixtures installed/construction work done.
+E.g. If you want to get a compost tumbler for Third North Residence Hall, you need to include a letter of support from the appropriate Third North personnel indicating that you will be able to carry out this project and that the building is suitable.

 - PROJECT LEADER PROOF OF ABILITY (STUDENTS ONLY) - Each project will have at least one project leader responsible for submitting several check-in reports.
 The project leader(s) is required to submit a resume or letter of reference that demonstrates their diligence, responsibility, and ability to carry out an unsupervised, year-long project.
 Staff and faculty project leaders are welcome, but not required, to submit letters of support or reference.